Nutritionist vs Dietitian: Which is Right For You?

 Dietitian vs Nutritionist

 So what’s the difference between a dietitian and a nutritionist?

-Put simply, every dietitian is a nutritionist, but not every nutritionist is a dietitian.
+Put simply, every dietitian is a nutritionist, but not every nutritionist is a registered dietitian.
 Let’s examine why this is.

 What is a Dietitian?

-A dietitian is a board-certified expert in dietetics (the study of diet and its impact on health) and nutrition.
+A clinical or registered dietitian is a board-certified expert in dietetics (the study of diet and its impact on health) and nutrition.
 Using their nutrition expertise, dietitians help people improve their health and wellness.
 For instance, they might advise an athlete on how to eat for optimal performance or provide someone with weight management tips.
 A registered dietitian can also plan and implement a nutrition plan to treat or mitigate a medical condition.